makerbot/u-boot/README.markdown

 # U-Boot

+NB: You should not even need to come into this directory.
+Instead, use the gen5-tools.py script to build these files.
+See the section entitld 'Building' for more information

 These are based on TI's instructions for building u-boot.
 Make sure that the Angstrom toolchain is installed and set up in your environment before continuing.

 Before you can follow these instructions, you should: